Do I need a recommendation to go through recruitment?

 Duke considers hazing a serious infraction of university regulations.
 Hazing is defined as any action taken or situation created, whether on or off university premises, that is harmful or potentially harmful to an individuals physical, emotional, or psychological well-being, regardless of an individuals willingness to participate or its bearing on his/her membership status.

-Should you hear of or experience ANYTHING that might be construed as a violation of the guidelines, please contact the Office of Fraternity and Sorority Life or the universitys confidential Hazing Hotline at 919-684-5766.
+Should you hear of or experience ANYTHING that might be construed as a violation of the guidelines, please contact Fraternity and Sorority Life or the universitys confidential Hazing Hotline at 919-684-5766.
 You may also report hazing confidentially online.
 Any information you may provide will be taken seriously and investigated fully.

 What are the costs involved in belonging to a fraternity or sorority?